Sep9

 -

-The Gospel call is given to all types of people; the outright disobedient & rebellious as well as the morally upright.
+The Gospel call is given to all types of people; the disobedient & rebellious as well as the morally upright.

 -